 6. Tax Levy Release

-If you should default, the IRS has legal authority to seize your assets.
+If you should default, the IRS has the legal authority to seize your assets.
 You have 30 days after receiving the levy notice to try reaching an agreement before the IRS is able to issue the levy.
-You can negotiate for a tax levy release once issued, if you can convince the IRS that you are more likely to settle your outstanding tax debt without the levy.
+You can negotiate for a tax levy release once issued if you can convince the IRS that you are more likely to settle your outstanding tax debt without the levy.
 This can be granted if, for example, you are planning to sell a property and use the proceeds to pay your tax debt.
 Tax levies are the last resort and can be avoided by negotiating with IRS agents.

 File Your Returns

 The most effective tax resolution method is filing your returns on time.
 The IRS charges penalties and interests on the tax debt.
 Alternative tax debt settlement options only end up costing more in the long run.